kbuckleys/spoot/README.md

 - JetBrainsMono Nerd Font

 # Installation
-First things first; spotirofi is designed to be as intuitive as possible, which meant giving the ```backspace``` key a double life -- as it is both editorial as well as navigational.
+First things first; spoot is designed to be as intuitive as possible, which meant giving the ```backspace``` key a double life -- as it is both editorial as well as navigational.
 This is something rofi cannot do naively, so it's crucial that you follow the first step in particular for an optimal experience.
 - Add your username to the input group ```sudo usermod -aG input <username>``` and re-login for it to fully register
-- Place the spotirofi directory wherever you want
+- Place the spoot directory wherever you want
-- Make ```spotirofi.lua``` executable
+- Make ```spoot.lua``` executable
 - Set a keybind for it in your compositor's config
 - Have fun